 Distribute and ask participants to complete the knowledge Post-test, which covers content from the entire course.
-Ask participants to take 30 minutes to complete the test.
+Ask participants to take 15 minutes to complete the test.
 Participants should use the same number they selected at the beginning of the training instead of writing their names.
-The results, along with their participation and skills practice during the Case Study Role-Plays and pelvic model practice will help assess participants' readiness to provide uterine evacuation with medications and MVA to women.
-Ideally, the facilitator should review the correct answers for the knowledge assessment with the participants after all have completed and submitted them.
+The results, along with their participation and skills practice during the Case Study Role-Plays will help assess participants' readiness to provide uterine evacuation with medications to women.